 TIJ Observatory is not just an Instagram worthy spot

-TIJ Observatory is designed for the bird watchers by collaborating firms RAU Architects and RO+AD Architects.
-With a complex form inspired by a local bird’s egg, TIJ is a significant part of a large landscape plan on the western coast of the Netherlands.
+With a complex form inspired by a local bird’s egg, TIJ observatory is a significant part of a large landscape plan on the western coast of the Netherlands.

 In an island full of reed beds and beautiful birds such as spoonbills, sand martins, and the common sandwich terns, the designers created a well-planned path to stroll down to this giant egg-shaped observatory and enjoy watching the birds’ natural habitat.